1. The Health Index and what it covers

 Overweight and obesity in children

-The proportion of children in school Year Reception and in school Year 6 (aged four to five years and aged 10 to 11 years, respectively) who are overweight or obese.
+The percentage of children in school Year Reception and in school Year 6 (aged 4 to 5 years and aged 10 to 11 years, respectively) who are overweight or obese.

 Cancer screening attendance